 All else being equal, Rwanda’s Volcanoes National Park has a slight edge over the rest because its gorillas are the most wholly habituated, and they are often found in bamboo than the dense forest which makes photographing easier.

-The major challenge with tracking gorillas in Rwanda is certainly the price of the gorilla permit at US$750 compared to Uganda’s US$600 per permit and discounted gorilla permits/low season gorilla permits for 2017-2018 at USD450.00 per person per trek in months of March, April, May and November every year..
+The major challenge with tracking gorillas in Rwanda is certainly the price of the gorilla permit at $1500 compared to Uganda’s US$700 per permit and discounted gorilla permits/low season gorilla permits if you contact as in time for the months of March, April, May and November every year..
 However, Rwanda’s pride is in the ability for one to do the gorilla trek even in one day and fly back home which is impossible for Uganda.
 Volcanoes National Park is located 116 km from Kigali and can be driven in just 2 hours.
 On the other hand, Bwindi Impenetrable National Park and Mgahinga Gorilla National Park is located 500 km from Kampala/ Entebbe Airport and a drive can take 8-9 hours plus.
 In that sense, you will spend at least 3 days for your gorilla trek tour – one travelling to Bwindi Impenetrable National Park, another doing the gorilla trek, and the other driving back to Kampala/Entebbe.
 If a tour operator is making you a tour package, they shall definitely have to consider this cost and include it in your tour cost.

 With the on coming of daily scheduled flights to Bwindi and other National Parks in Uganda, tour operators now can have 3 days flying packages to Bwindi.